-Those of you who often need to take long plane trips must have slept in an airport at some point in their life.
+Those who often need to take long plane trips must have slept in an airport at some point in their life.
 It is necessary to get sound sleep, especially during long flights and trips.
 However, it is necessary to plan for a situation when you need to sleep in busy public areas.
 So here are some tips to avoir airport nightmares.

 The major benefit of planning is that you will not have to deal with hotel reservations and cabs to rest for a few hours.
 Trust me, it would save you from a lot of stress and saves money as well.

-A delayed flight can be problematic for those who have already reached the Airport.
-More specifically, it could be worse for those who are at the Philadelphia International Airport for the first time.
+A delayed flight can be problematic for those who have already reached the airport.
+More specifically, it could be worse for those who are at the Philadelphia International Airport for the first time, for example.
 Over the past few years, the airport has gone through some major renovations and changes.

 The administration has spent more than $900 million on the overhaul process to add various shopping destinations, dining facilities, and entertainment spots for facilities.
 Besides, the airport now has some spaces where you can relax as well.